 Members discharged from inpatient setting with MI, CABG, PCI, or other revascularization of limbs (arm/leg).
-Members with IVD, pregnancy, IVF, ESRD, Cirrhosis, Myalgia/Myositis/Myopathy or other muscular pain.
+Members with IVD, pregnancy, IVF, ESRD, Cirrhosis, Myalgia/Myositis/ Myopathy or other muscular pain.
 Members dispensed at least one prescription of clomiphene.

-Members who achieved adherence, defined as a proportion of days covered of at least 80 percent.
+Members who remained on a statin medication of any intensity for at least 80 percent of the treatment period.
 Compliance for this measure cannot be transmitted to CareFirst via CPT-II codes.